voxpupuli/voxpupuli.github.io/_docs/tracking_releases.md

 When a new version is announced, pay attention to:

 1. **Version compatibility** - Ensure compatibility with your OpenVox server and modules
-1. **Operating system support** - Check if your platforms are supported (recent releases added EL10 and Debian 13 support)
+1. **Operating system support** - Check if your platforms are supported
 1. **Breaking changes** - Note any incompatibilities with older versions
 1. **Security updates** - CVE fixes and security improvements
 1. **New features** - Enhancements that might benefit your infrastructure